 Midwifery and Home Birth Services:

-As a licensed Texas midwife, Jenni provides comprehensive prenatal, birth and postpartum care in a loving and relaxed environment.
+As licensed Texas midwives, April and Jenni provide comprehensive prenatal, birth and postpartum care in a loving and relaxed environment.
 Midwifery services include laboratory testing in-house, counseling for genetic screening, ultrasound referral, nutrition counseling, water birth if desired, and breastfeeding and chestfeeding support.
 All services are provided using informed choice as the foundation for practice and are supported by holistic care techniques.
 Risk screening occurs throughout the prenatal period for appropriateness for home birth.
 Home visits are included in both the prenatal and postpartum periods.
 We believe that all of this hands-on, in-depth care is very important to help build a strong, trusting relationship between the client, their chosen family and the midwife.
 This family-centered holistic approach is one of the cornerstones to midwifery care.
 Christy provides back-up support to the home birth care.

 International Definition of a Midwife

 The midwife is recognized as a responsible and accountable professional who works in partnership with [birthing people] to give the necessary support, care and advice during pregnancy, labour and the postpartum period, to conduct births on the midwife’s own responsibility and to provide care for the newborn and the infant.
 This care includes preventative measures, the promotion of normal birth, the detection of complications in [client] and child, the accessing of medical care or other appropriate assistance and the carrying out of emergency measures.